You will need

 - This activity’s part of a series of short activities in the Scouts Mechanic Activity Badge.

 - Decide how you’ll run these activities.
-You could run a mechanics activity day with a few vehicles, so small groups can try different tasks on different vehicles at the same time.
+You could run a mechanics activity day with a few vehicles, so people can try different tasks on different vehicles at the same time.
 You could also run the activities as short bases during a meeting (while other activities take place).
 Whatever you do, it must be risk assessed and COVID-19 safe.

 - Decide who’ll run and supervise this activity.
 All of the practical activities for the Mechanic Badge should be run and supervised by a qualified mechanic (or someone with enough knowledge gained through experience).